lsc-sde/iac-helm-lscsde-flux/docs/chart.md

 grand_parent: Supporting Services
 ---

-The Namespaces Helm Chart for the core SDE.
+The Core Helm Chart for the core SDE.